 - You are not supporting fast fashion.
 You are not supporting cheap clothes that were made for little money but with a lot of hard work.
 You actually get all the clothes that are cute, nice, and fashionable, they just happen to have a previous owner.
 But you are not directly paying for those clothes to be produced.

-- You are bound to make more conscious choices.
+- You are bound to make more conscious choices when shopping.
 Although second-hand items are more affordable, they are also unique and one of a kind.
-You don’t have piles and piles of the same pink shirt that everyone else has, but you have unique pieces of clothes that you can choose from.
+You don’t have piles and piles of the same pink shirt that everyone else has, but you have unique pieces of clothing that you can choose from.
 It makes you pick what you really want and it helps you create a more beautiful wardrobe.
 You are not buying because it looks pretty and it’s on sale, you are buying because you found something that really compliments your wardrobe and because you made an effort to find it.
 It’s less shiny and new because it’s unique and personalized.
 Do you get what I’m saying?

 - It’s affordable.
 Not only are the clothes unique and versatile, but they are also affordable for your budget.
 If you love fashion and love to experiment, you don’t have to spend a small fortune on clothes.
 You can actually get more clothes for less money.

 - You are being eco-friendly.
 Manufacturing clothes take a lot of energy and put dangerous chemicals in the environment, so by not paying for H&M and Zara to produce even more dangerous clothing, you are investing in greener businesses.

 - It’s all just a big exchange of clothes.
 It’s all about building a community of people who get clothes that they like from someone who doesn’t want them anymore, and they can also give their clothes away.
 It’s not about consuming and consuming and consuming and then throwing it all in the trash, but about taking what someone else doesn’t want anymore.